xp44mm/Notebook/ConcurrencyCookbook/11 Functional-Friendly OOP.md

 The key to understanding this problem and its solution is to realize that async is an implementation detail.
 The `async` keyword can only be applied to methods with implementations; it isn't possible to apply it to abstract methods or interface methods (unless they have default implementations).
 However, you can define a method with the same signature as an async method, just without the `async` keyword.

 Remember that types are awaitable, not methods.
-You can await a `Task` returned by a method, whether or not that method is implemented using async.
+You can await a `Task` returned by a method, whether or not that method is implemented using `async`.
 So, an interface or abstract method can just return a `Task` (or `Task<T>`), and the return value of that method is awaitable.

-The following code defines an interface with an asynchronous method (without the `async` keyword), an implementation of that interface (with async), and an independent method that consumes a method of the interface (via `await`):
+The following code defines an interface with an asynchronous method (without the `async` keyword), an implementation of that interface (with `async`), and an independent method that consumes a method of the interface (via `await`):

 ```C#
 interface IMyAsyncInterface